-Hi my real name is Jason and welcome to my (occasional) blog.
+Hi my real name is Jason and welcome to my (very occasional) blog.
 To give you an idea of my age, let’s just say that I was born in the year that Marty McFly was trying to return to in Back To The Future.
 That was a good year.
 Hopefully you are enjoying reading my posts as much as I enjoy writing them.

 Currently, I work as a Senior Publishing Editor at the Royal Society of Chemistry, having previously finished a post doctoral position based in the great capital of London.
 Originally hailing from the south coast of England in a little town called Worthing (that place from “The Importance of Being Earnest”) and studied chemistry at the University of Sussex for a long old time where I became part of the furniture.
 I’ve subsequently become part of the RSC’s furniture.
 I am Furniture Man.
 Anyway, my favourite area of chemistry and where my expertise lies is photochemistry (i.e. using light to perform chemical reactions).